MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ITEM-Function--MediaSet-.md

 Specifies the index number that is assigned to the media object in the MediaSet.

-For more information about indexes, see xxx.
+For more information about indexes, see [Indexing of media objects in a media set](Working-With-Media-on-Records.md#Indexing).

 ## Property Value/Return Value